Heritage Week events in Kildare today

 - Tower of Allen, Hill of Allen is open daily from 10am to 6pm with Regina Heavey at the Tower of Allen, Hill of Allen (or what’s left of it).
 Just 10km from Newbridge and Kildare and 15km from Naas, this magnificent tower was built in 1859 by Sir Gerald George Aylmer.
 The tower commands extensive views of the surrounding countryside.
 This magnificent tower was built in 1859 by Sir Gerald George Aylmer.
 On each step of the tower is inscribed the names of the men and women who built it.
 Come and visit this great piece of our local history.
 Suitable footwear required, path to tower via forest trail.
 Car parking at owner's risk.

-- The Book of Kildare and Other Stories from 7pm to 8pm run by Kildare Library Services at Kilcullen Community Library.
+- The Book of Kildare and Other Stories from 11pm to 12.30pm run by Kildare Library Services at Kilcock Community Library.
 It will be a talk by Mario Corrigan on 25 unusual or little-known treasures from the Kildare Local History Collection.
 Part of the Creative Ireland Kildare initiative.

-- My Town-My Heritage' Photo Exhibit everyday from 9.30am to 4.30pm by Castledermot Local History Group at Teach Diarmada Community Centre, Main St, Castledermot, including an exhibition of entries to a photo competition celebrating all aspects of local heritage in Castledermot and its surrounding locality.
-Entrants were encouraged to photograph any aspect of our varied heritage - big or small.
-Includes a junior category aimed at Primary School aged children.

-- A Museum Treasure Hunt from 2pm to 3.30pm at the Athy Heritage Centre Museum including fun activity inside the Heritage Centre and Museum - follow a map and locate the clues to win a certificate.

 - Another Brick in the Wall is on today from 2pm to 5pm at Newbridge Library which will host a display of bricks made in Kildare, Dublin, Cork and Cavan as well as bricks from England, Scotland and Wales which were used locally.
 Liam Kenny presents his brick collection in Newbridge Library with an eclectic collection of bricks made in Ballysax, Athy and further afield.
 Bricks built the Curragh Camp and many other buildings from cottages to schools in the Newbridge area.
 Bricks from the nearby Ballysax brickyard will feature.